WXRW-LP

 WXRW-LP (104.1 FM), branded as "Riverwest Radio", is a non-commercial low-power FM radio station licensed to Milwaukee, Wisconsin.
-The station is licensed to Riverwest Artists Association, Inc.
+The station is owned by Riverwest Artists Association, Inc.

-The station airs a community-oriented, mostly talk-based format.
+The station airs a community-oriented, mostly talk radio-based format.
 All shows are local, aside from the syndicated Democracy Now.

 History

 After several years as an online webcaster, WXRW-LP debuted on the airwaves on January 1, 2016.